D76X/Study-Notes-AZ/AZ-Complements/AZ-OAuth-OpenIDConnect.md

 #### Summary

 1. Client Credential Grant Flow
-    - The client is a backend systemthat is some code on a server!
+    - The client is a backend system that is some code on a server!
     - The **is no access delegation in this specific flow** it is just **machine to machine communication**
     - There is **no user involvement in this flow** everything happens in name of the client application
     - Direct Access by the client application
     - Access Token obtained using the client credential
+    - Typically the backend application here needs only read-only access to public resources on some authoritation server that is information that is publiccly available which may or may not be related to some users but that are anyway publicly available anyway

 2. Autorization Code Grant Flow
     - User **Delegates access** to resources on thrird-party RSs but owned by them to a **Native Application**
     - **Access Token and Refresh Token obtained by exchanging** an **Authorization Token**
     - **Refresh Token** can be used with **Client Credentials** to obtain a new **Access Token**
     - Can only be used with **Native Apps** where the **Client Application Secrets** can be stored securely and that have the right to open the browser on the user's system.
+Notice tha a **AppService** which is a **backend application** counts as a **Native Application** as it has a way to securely store Client Secrets.
+    - This flow is typically used to delegate access to user-specifi, user-reserved information as read-only resources or to even delegate write access to user owned resources

 3. Implicit Grant Flow
     - **Delegated Access** to a **frontend application**